Connect with us

 Why don’t salespeople sell Value to Senior Executives?

-Because to do this requires the salesperson to acquire an in-depth understanding of a customer’s business, the key business issues facing the customer and a real understanding of how their own products and services can be deployed to help the customer executives achieve both their business goals and their personal, work-related ambitions.
+Because to do this requires the salesperson to acquire an in-depth understanding of a customer’s business, the critical business issues facing the Customer, and a fundamental sense of how their own products and services can be deployed to help the customer executives achieve both their business goals and their personal, work-related ambitions.

-Many salespeople wait until the organisation has started to go to the market to find solutions for their problems.
-Salespeople justify this by pointing out that it saves their time because by then the organisation has a well justified need and probably has a budget for the solution.
+Many salespeople wait until the organization has started to go to the market to find solutions for their problems.
+Salespeople justify this by pointing out that it saves their time because, by then, the organization has a well-justified need and probably has a budget for the solution.

-However, whilst this is true, they have by then missed any opportunity to influence key executive thinking regarding potential options for the solution that could include key differentiators for their products or services.
-They have also lost the opportunity to establish themselves as a trusted advisor to those key executives.
+However, while this is true, they have by then missed any opportunity to influence critical executive thinking regarding potential options for the solution that could include critical differentiators for their products or services.
+They have also lost the chance to establish themselves as a trusted advisor to those key executives.

-By failing to engage senior customer executives in a business based discussion early enough, salespeople get ‘locked out’ of the early, critical phases of business problem resolution when senior executives are most active.
-They are then limited to sales discussions in the middle phase of the decision cycle, when a solution has already been specified and their competitors are already active in the account.
-In this middle phase, senior executives are less active and usually delegate the tasks of solution and vendor selection.
+By failing to engage senior customer executives in a business-based discussion early enough, salespeople get ‘locked out’ of the early, critical phases of business problem resolution when senior executives are most active.
+They are then limited to sales discussions in the middle stage of the decision cycle when a solution has already been specified, and their competitors are already active in the account.
+In this intermediate phase, senior executives are less busy and usually delegate the tasks of solution and vendor selection.

 It can be seen from the graph below why attempting to engage a senior executive in this middle phase of the decision cycle is unlikely to meet with consistent success.

-Sadly, most account plans fail to arm the salesperson with the appropriate knowledge to enable them to sell business value to senior executives because they are often simply an historical summary of what has happened in the account, plus a profile of the customer containing basic facts and information about the target organisation.
+Sadly, most account plans fail to arm the salesperson with the appropriate knowledge to enable them to sell business value to senior executives because they are often simply a historical summary of what has happened in the account, plus a profile of the Customer containing basic facts and information about the target organization.

-I often find very little critical analysis, if any, is applied to the information contained in the account plan.
+I often find that very little critical analysis is applied to the information in the account plan.
 When completed, they languish on a bookshelf to be dusted off once a year when the sales manager requests an account review.

-This is because the processes used for account planning rarely direct the salesperson to critically analyse the information they have garnered and to then make the connections to their products and services.
-Nor do they require the salesperson to develop short and medium-term planned activities to ground the plan in reality and keep the plan alive.
-Whilst some plans may show long term objectives and strategies, they are usually far enough in the future for the salesperson and their sales managers, to ignore them under the day-to-day pressures of life in a busy sales team.
+This is because the processes used for account planning rarely direct the salesperson to critically analyze the information they have garnered and then make the connections to their products and services.
+Nor do they require the salesperson to develop short and medium-term planned activities to ground the plan in reality and keep the project alive.
+While some programs may show long-term objectives and strategies, they are usually far enough in the future for the salesperson and their sales managers to ignore them under the day-to-day pressures of life in a busy sales team.

-Finally, many account planning processes fail to provide sufficient motivation for the salesperson to keep the plan current.
-Usually the account plan is completed at the insistence of sales management and it provides little ongoing value for the salesperson for the effort required to maintain the plan.
+Finally, many account planning processes fail to motivate the salesperson to keep the plan current.
+Usually, the account plan is completed at the insistence of sales management, and it offers little ongoing value for the salesperson for the effort required to maintain the program.

-To truly motivate a salesperson to rigorously complete an account plan and to actively work the plan in a professional and methodical fashion, the account planning process needs to answer a number of important questions for a salesperson.
+To truly motivate a salesperson to rigorously complete an account plan and actively work on the project professionally and methodically, the account planning process needs to answer reverential questions for the salesperson.
 As a minimum, the process should provide real help in getting answers to the following critical questions:

 2. How do I keep the Customer happy?